 When you were a baby, you copied everything your mother did.
 You breathed in when she inhaled, exhaled when she did, smiled when she smiled and cried when you saw she was sad.

-This was how you learned how to communicate and engage with other people, and it’s what you continue to do to create a bond and sense of intimacy with others.
+This is how you learn to communicate and engage with others, and you continue to do so to create a bond and sense of intimacy with them.

 Narcissists copy your behavior to gain your trust, create a false sense of intimacy, gather information they can use against you, and formulate their own sense of identity.